Are You Wasting Your Donor Database? Make the Switch Today.

 by Kevin Martone, Technology Program Manager

-Why invest so much time and money into a donor database if you don't take utilize it effectively to achieve fundraising and outreach benefits?
+Why invest so much time and money into a donor database if you don't utilize it effectively to achieve fundraising and outreach benefits?

 Would you put the same kind of effort into other things in your life only to ignore the benefits?
 For example, my brother has a beautiful lawn.
 It is a lush green carpet, no dandelions or crabgrass to be found.
 His lawn takes time and effort to maintain - spreading organic fertilizers, pulling the pesky dandelions that periodically appear by the roots, and watering the lawn when needed.